Cushing Oil Just Hit An All-Time High!

 If we assume this to be true, and we apply today's inventory levels, we can see, in the graph above, that total stocks represent approximately 86.8% of available capacity.
 Even though inventories are near the highest on record, stocks as a percent of capacity are elevated but not necessarily what I would consider to be in the danger zone.
 If, on the other hand, we continue to see significant increases in Cushing over time, it could send an added fear through the markets that would risk pushing energy prices lower.

-Fortunately for oil bulls, however, the storage levels we see (the percent full figures at least) are among the most bearish estimates because they do not incorporate estimated available shell or idle capacity.
+Fortunately, for oil bulls, however, the storage levels we see (the percent full figures at least) are among the most bearish estimates because they do not incorporate estimated available shell or idle capacity.
 Shell capacity is the amount of space that could be used if we were to remove water and dirt from the tanks and use contingency space that's available at the top of tanks, and idle capacity is space that should be available in the next 90 days.
 Incorporating these two estimates into our numbers, we can see the following storage levels in the graph below.

 *Created by Author